Chase Sapphire Preferred® Card Benefits & Review for 2023

 Here is what you can expect to code as travel.

 - Hotels & Motels

 - Car Services (including Buses, Taxis, Lyft (earns 5x points), and Uber)

 Despite Chase’s generous definition of travel, some transactions you may expect to code as travel do not.
 Vrbo rentals usually do not code as travel despite being vacation rentals.
 In cases like that, you will only earn 1x points.
 Airbnb does code as travel, so keep that in mind if everything else is equal and you wish to maximize your points.

-Depending on your redemption choice, the 2x points earned on travel can be worth anywhere from 2 cents to 4 cents.
+Depending on your redemption choice, the 2x points per dollar earned on travel can be worth anywhere from 2 cents to 4 cents.
 For example, a statement credit or cash nets 2 cents for 2 points (or 1 cent per 1 point).
 Transferring to Hyatt could net as much as 4 cents for 2 points (or two cents per point).